-It is known that Shang rulers would send out hunting parties to capture members of primitive tribes to the northwest to use as sacrificial bodies in royal burial sites.
+Shang rulers would even send out hunting parties to capture members of primitive tribes to the northwest to use as sacrificial bodies in royal burial sites.

 Lady Hao is believed to be the wife of King Wu Ding, who ruled for 59 years.
 Bone inscriptions reveal that she lead several significant military campaigns in her life.

 The Shang Dynasty came to an end around 1046 B.C.
 The final king in the Shang lineage, King Di Xin, was considered a cruel leader who enjoyed torturing people, leading to calls for the end of his rule.